Event postponements, cancellations, and the need for constant updates are part of the new normal where scheduling is concerned.

 No business is immune to the effects of the novel coronavirus.
 Event cancellations and postponements are no longer an inconvenience, they’re realities, and companies everywhere are scrambling to account for this unfortunate truth, however scheduling in such chaotic circumstances can be challenging.

 This week, PredictHQ, whose stated purpose is to ‘provide event data of all kinds for all events to companies around the world,’ will announce a new category of Health Warnings that it has already been tracking for customers.
-These health warnings will allow business executives to see changes in events due to health concerns, which are of primary concern at this time.
+These health warnings will allow business executives to see changes in events due to health concerns, which are of primary concern at this time when scheduling events.

 In addition, PredictHQ will roll out a new Notifications Platform that simply provides an API so customers can plug and play all event details (changes, cancellations, reschedules, etc.) into their planning to avoid any pitfalls in scheduling staff and to make sure they have the right amount of inventory.